 Additionally, omega-3s may be helpful for cases of canine cognitive dysfunction (CCD).
 This common affliction of senior dogs is similar to dementia or Alzheimer’s disease in humans.
 Dogs with CCD may experience behavior changes, loss of housebreaking, decreased interactions with family members, changes in activity level, and/or disruptions in sleep-wake cycles.

 A study of 142 dogs fed a DHA supplemented food for 60 days demonstrated improvement in all these areas.
-Plus, other studies have indicated that DHA can improve cognitive function in our canine companions showing signs of dementia in dogs.
+Plus, other studies have indicated that DHA can improve cognitive function in older dogs showing signs of dementia in dogs.

 3. Improving skin and coat health